brian-mann-math/MathForDataScience/slides/math_for_data_science.md

 ![RBF Kernel](../images/svm_kernel_rbf.png){ width=200px }

-## Questions?
+## Overview

+* The kernel trick...

 ## VC Dimension and the VC Bound Theorem

-### Question?
+**Question:**

-* Why should you expect that your training error tells you anything about the error of your model on new data?
+Why should you expect that your training error tells you anything about the error of your model on new data?
 In other words, why/how do you know that your model will generalize at all?

 ## We need to start somewhere